shaiefhagelaar/Custom_PC_Build/README.md

 - Utilise all the fan mounts
 - Radiators

-#### Custom watercooling:
+#### Custom water cooling:

-Things to consider whilst building a custom waterloop and the items neccesary:
+Things to consider whilst building a custom water loop and the items necessary:

 - Cut of a piece of the tubing and experiment with the heat
 - Think out path for the tubes